Smartshooter

 With Smartshooter, IEA focuses on forward-looking weapon optics and targeting solutions designed to optimally support soldiers and security personnel.

-An abstract and concrete threat posed by drones has now become omnipresent worldwide.
-Military forces and law enforcement agencies, including state and federal police, are increasingly confronted with this persistent threat.
-Reports from various operations indicate that, for example, German Bundeswehr camps in Afghanistan and Mali were overflown almost daily by small unmanned aerial systems (sUAS).
-These flights are believed to serve reconnaissance purposes.
-However, it cannot be ruled out that unmanned aerial vehicles (UAVs) may also carry payloads capable of carrying out attacks.
+The abstract and concrete threat posed by drones has become a global reality.
+Military forces as well as law enforcement agencies, including federal and state police units, are increasingly confronted with this persistent threat.
+According to reports from various operational deployments, German Bundeswehr camps in Afghanistan and Mali, for example, were almost daily overflown by Small Unmanned Aerial Systems (sUAS).
+These flights were assumed to serve reconnaissance purposes.
+However, it cannot be ruled out that Unmanned Aerial Vehicles (UAVs) may also carry payloads capable of conducting attacks.
+With the increasing proliferation of sUAS, Counter-sUAS (C-sUAS) capabilities and technologies are becoming increasingly important — not only for overseas deployments, but also for the protection of domestic critical infrastructure.

-An abstract and concrete threat posed by drones has now become omnipresent worldwide.
-Military forces and law enforcement agencies, including state and federal police, are increasingly confronted with this persistent threat.
-Reports from various operations indicate that, for example, German Bundeswehr camps in Afghanistan and Mali were overflown almost daily by small unmanned aerial systems (sUAS).
-These flights are believed to serve reconnaissance purposes.
-However, it cannot be ruled out that unmanned aerial vehicles (UAVs) may also carry payloads capable of carrying out attacks.
+The abstract and concrete threat posed by drones has become a global reality.
+Military forces as well as law enforcement agencies, including federal and state police units, are increasingly confronted with this persistent threat.
+According to reports from various operational deployments, German Bundeswehr camps in Afghanistan and Mali, for example, were almost daily overflown by Small Unmanned Aerial Systems (sUAS).
+These flights were assumed to serve reconnaissance purposes.
+However, it cannot be ruled out that Unmanned Aerial Vehicles (UAVs) may also carry payloads capable of conducting attacks.
+With the increasing proliferation of sUAS, Counter-sUAS (C-sUAS) capabilities and technologies are becoming increasingly important — not only for overseas deployments, but also for the protection of domestic critical infrastructure.

 Smash X4